chkilel/vite-wind-boilerplate/readme.md

 ### Deploy on Netlify

-Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way, and your App will be live in a minute.
+Go to [Netlify](https://app.netlify.com/start) and select your repo, `OK` along the way, and your App will be live in a minute.